Crotalus unicolor: Geographic range

-The snakes are endemic to the island of Aruba.
+This species is only found on the island of Aruba, making it an endemic species.
 They exist only in thornscrub and desert habitats on the southeastern half of the island.
-The type locality given is "Aruba."

 Conservation status

 These snakes are found only on the island of Aruba, where they are mostly limited to the rocky, dry southern tip of the island.
 Due to their extremely limited geographic range, about 230 animals are left in the wild, and the ever encroaching human habitation into their territory (with only about 25 square kilometers left undeveloped), the Aruba Island rattlesnake is among the rarest rattlesnakes in the world.
-Unfortunately, while exporting from the island is illegal, it has no other legal protection on the island either.
+While exporting from the island is illegal, it has no other legal protection on the island either.
 The snake is now a part of the Species Survival Plan for captive breeding.

-Feeding
+Diet

-Its diet consists of rodents, birds and lizards.
+Specimens consume various species of rodents, birds, and lizards.

 Reproduction

 Males reach sexual maturity in four years; females in five.
-After a gestation time of four months, females give birth to between five and fifteen live young at a time.
+After a gestation period of four months, females give birth to between five and fifteen live young at a time.